robert-ulrich-hofmann/dotfiles/CHEATSHEET.md

 - `journalctl -b -1 -e` might be able to find a reason for unsuspected shutdown / reboot
 - if `last reboot` shows "still running" the system probably crashed

+## SDDM (with KWin and Wayland)

+- multiple monitors -> both greet and lock screens get seemingly duplicated but have different inputs that get synced, leads to various weird behaviours
+- solution: KDE System Settings / Colors & Themes / Login Screen ->  "Apply Plasma Settings" to copy and overwrite `~/.config/kwinoutputconfig.json` to `/var/lib/sddm/.config/kwinoutputconfig.json` and

 ## VSCode

 ### Restore all windows and open / unsaved editors